vlmaier/vlmaier.github.io/_posts/2023-04-02-hello-world.md

 ---
 layout: post
-title: "Hello, world!"
+title: Hello, world!
+author: Vladas Maier
 ---

-# Hello, world!

 Today I am starting my blog *technical capital*.
 I have already created an [About](/about) page you can check out.
 I will blog about things I find out for myself and then like to share with the Internet.
 Maybe someone else will find it